-Parents need to know that The Night Diary is the story of a Hindu family whose home, once in India, becomes part of Muslim Pakistan when British colonial rule ends and religious violence erupts between once-peaceful neighbors.
-It's loosely based on the experiences of author Veera Hiranandani's family members in the 1940s.
+Parents need to know that Veera Hiranandani's The Night Diary was named a 2019 Newbery Honor Book.
+It's the story of a Hindu family whose home, once in India, becomes part of Muslim Pakistan when British colonial rule ends and religious violence erupts between once-peaceful neighbors.
+It's loosely based on the experiences of author Hiranandani's family members in the 1940s.
 As 12-year-old narrator Nisha writes letters to her deceased mother in her diary, she describes the family's flight, hardships, dangers -- including murderous brawls and crazed knife-wielding men trying to kill children.
 This chapter of recent history will be a revelation to many Western readers.
 Its messages of love, family, friendship, kindness, and tolerance are still compelling and timely today.

 - Parents say

 There aren't any reviews yet.
 Be the first to review this title.

 What's the story?